The Classification of Clifford Gates over Qubits: Invariants

 Notice that in this case, both matrices in $S$ have zeros in the bottom row, and the invertible matrices are of the form $(\begin{smallmatrix} 1 & a \\ 0 & 1 \end{smallmatrix})$.
 Hence, every even-indexed row of the tableau (as a binary matrix) is all zeros except for one entry.
 Using the method of tableau composition in Section~\ref{sec:tableaux}, one can easily show that for these even-indexed rows, the phase bits are exactly what one would get by composing the invertible elements as gates in $G$.
 For the other half of the rows, the non-invertible elements may flip the phase bits.
 But we assume $G$ contains the Pauli element (in this case $Z$) which flips that sign, so the invertible elements and associated phase bits are still in $G$, therefore the invariant is preserved.
 The $X$- and $Y$-degenerate cases are similar.

 Last, we show that $\perinv(G,S)$ is preserved under ancilla operations.
 Recall that when we use ancillas, we remove the rows and columns corresponding to those bits.
 Clearly the elements of the submatrix are still in $M$ and $S$.
-There is a risk that the invertible element for some row could be in one of the removed columns, but if the submatrix is missing an invertible element in some row then the submatrix is not unitary and the ancilla rule must have been misapplied.
+There is a risk that the invertible element for some row could be in one of the removed columns, but if the submatrix is missing an invertible element in some row then the submatrix violates the symplectic condition and the ancilla rule must have been misapplied.
 Hence, only elements in $S$ are removed in the non-ancilla part of the tableau, and each row still contains exactly one entry in $M$.

 We appeal to Theorem~\ref{thm:trickysigns} for the phase bits.
 The theorem says that removing the ancillas can only change the sign for a row if there is a nonzero entry in the non-ancilla bits of the row that are removed.
 For example, if $S = \{ (\begin{smallmatrix} 0 & 0 \\ 0 & 0 \end{smallmatrix}), (\begin{smallmatrix} 0 & 1 \\ 0 & 0 \end{smallmatrix}) \}$ then only the top phase bit can change.
 But changing the top phase bit is the same as applying a $Z$, and for this case $Z$ is assumed to be in $G$, so the combination of the element in $M$ and the phase bits is still in $G$.
 Therefore the $Z$-degenerate $\perinv(G,S)$ are invariants, and the $X$-degenerate and $Y$-degenerate invariants follow by symmetry.